varmox/ygeonline/content/post/vsan-2-node.md

 # comment: false # Disable comment if false.
 ---

-# vSAN 2-Node Cluster Guide and Recommendations
+# vSAN ESA 2-Node Cluster Guide and Recommendations

 This Guide will help you in your Design Considerations and during the Deployment of a 2-Node vSAN Cluster.